Graduation and Commencement

 Back to top

-If you are attending the commencement ceremony, you are expected to attend rehearsal at 2 p.m. on Friday, the day before commencement.
-All candidates for graduation (including those walking only) will gather in a room located on the ground level of the east side of Pete P. Gallego Center.
+There will be no separate graduation rehearsal.
+All candidates for graduation (including those walking only) will meet at 5:30pm on the day of graduation.
+Candidates will gather in a room located on the ground level of the east side of Pete P. Gallego Center.
 When you enter the building from the ground level north entrance, you will go to your left and down the hallway.
 Signs will be available to guide you.
 Back to top

 On the Day of Commencement

-Please arrive by 9 a.m.
+Please arrive by 5:30 p.m.
 All candidates for graduation will gather in a room located on the ground level of the east side of Pete P. Gallego Center.
-When you enter the building from the ground level north entrance, you will go to your left and down the hallway.
+When you enter the building from the ground level north entrance, you will be greeted by staff and given a packet with information.
+This packet will contain your seating assignment.
 The degree candidates are expected to wear the traditional cap and gown in manner to suit the formal occasion.
 We recommend that men wear dark slacks and shoes, and an appropriate shirt underneath their gowns.
 Women should wear dark shoes and either dark slacks, dress, or skirt and an appropriate blouse underneath their gowns.
 You may robe in the area designated for candidates at the end of the east hallway on the ground level.
 Please do not bring cameras, umbrellas or purses with you, as there will not be a secure place to store them.

 Seating assignments are made by College and degree.
-There will be a card with your name printed on it in your assigned seat.
 Do not move your location as this determines your order in the procession.
 Seating is arranged in the following order:

 - Front: Agricultural and Natural Resource Sciences